How to Build and Wear a $500 Post-Grad Wardrobe | Style Girlfriend

 Next on your priorities list should be a timeless, slim-cut navy or charcoal suit.
 Don’t sleep on the accessible price point and modern cut of the suiting options from H&M. Both your jacket and pants will look better (and more expensive) the better they fit—so pay a little more to have them tailored before that interview or your first day on the job.

-Updating wardrobe post college with off-duty essentials
+Updating your wardrobe post college with off-duty essentials

 From there, it’s just a matter of filling in versatile basics that will serve you well for a ton of different occasions.
 For example, a chambray shirt that looks as great untucked with dark denim jeans or chinos for weekend outings as it does paired with your navy suit and a patterned tie for your 9-to-5 grind.
-We found ours at Joe Fresh for just $24!

 t-shirt icon